Contracting and Negotiating for Event ManagersDiscover how to secure the best value from venues and suppliers and ensure your contracts are watertight

 - Deposits and commissions — are they negotiable?

 - Why you should never pay 100% cancellation fees

 - Finding the add-ons that work for you

 What are the Event Managers responsibilities in health and safety?

 - Health and safety compliance overview

-- Your responsibilities as an event organiser
+- Your duties and responsibilities as an event organiser

 - How to implement safety arrangements